suculent/thinx-device-api/README.md

 ## GitHub Webhook support

-You can direct your GitHub webhooks to https://thinx.cloud:9001/ after adding a valid deploy key from GitHub to THiNX RTM.
+You can direct your GitHub web-hooks to https://thinx.cloud:9001/ after adding a valid deploy key from GitHub to THiNX RTM.

 ## Endpoints